nikola-spasojevic/Job_Title_Recommender/README.md

+## Autocomplete

-## Autocompletion functionality implemented using Trie and Bag-Of-Words model
+Autocompletion functionality is implemented using a Trie datastructire and Bag-Of-Words model to calculate unigram frequencies.

 We first tokenize our text body and build a vocabulary of tokens (tokens can be unigrams, bigrams or trigrams - for this project).
 The BoW model takes into account #ONLY the tokens' relative frequency in the ngram vocabulary (not their order or position).